-certified peer address (CPA): A secured mapping of a Peer Name to a set of network endpoints and an optional extended payload.
+certified peer address (CPA): A secured mapping of a key, such as a Peer Name, to a set of network endpoints and an optional extended payload.
 For Secure Peer Names, this also contains the public key and a signed certificate.

-cloud: A group of PNRP nodes that communicate with each other to resolve names into addresses.
+cloud: A group of Peer Name Resolution Protocol (PNRP) nodes that communicate with each other to resolve names into addresses.

 endpoint: A tuple (composed of an IP address, port, and protocol number) that uniquely identifies a communication endpoint.

 extended payload: An arbitrary BLOB of data associated with a Peer Name and published by an application.

 leaf set: A set of PNRP IDs numerically close to a node's own PNRP ID, consisting of the five numerically closest PNRP IDs that are less than the node's own PNRP ID and the five numerically closest PNRP IDs that are greater than the node's own PNRP ID.

 LocalOOB (Local Out of Band): An implementation-specific means of retrieving the addresses necessary to bootstrap a cloud.
 Implementers may fetch addresses from any source that they wish.

 network endpoint: A tuple (composed of an Ipv6 address and port) that uniquely identifies a protocol communication endpoint.

 nonce: A number that is used only once.
 This is typically implemented as a random number large enough that the probability of number reuse is extremely small.
 A nonce is used in authentication protocols to prevent replay attacks.
 For more information, see [RFC2617].

 object identifier (OID): In the context of Abstract Syntax Notation One (ASN.1), an object identifier, as specified in [ITUX680].